BenGor/FileBundle/docs/multiple_files.md

-#Multiple users
+#Multiple files

 The [Getting started](getting_started.md) chapter only indicates how it registers your awesome file class.
-But this bundle is more powerful that it would seem and it allows use more than one file class in your application.
+But this bundle is more powerful that it would seem and it allows using more than one file class in your application.
 All this bundle [services](service_reference.md) are register via PHP inside CompilerPass so, the Symfony dependency injection container loads on the fly depending how many files are registered under `ben_gor_file` configuration section in `app/config/config.yml`.